We are open - safety is our top priority!

 Life After Braces

 The day that your braces come off is certainly a day to celebrate.
 Finally, you have the healthy bright smile you’ve been dreaming of!
 Having braces as an adult can change your life.
 Steffanie Entralgo at Brighter Darling found that braces corrected her bite, and this helped her speak more clearly.
 Naomi Garnice at The Muse writes about how having braces and transforming her smile helped to make her more confident in the workplace.
 She smiled more, came across as more friendly and approachable.
 Ultimately, she credits her newfound confidence for helping her land her dream job!
 Finally, be sure to follow your orthodontist’s advice and consistently wear your retainer to ensure that your teeth stay in their new position.
 If you’re interested in whitening your newly aligned teeth, it’s best to wait at least a month, as your teeth and gums may be sensitive from the braces.
-Images by: Yingpis Kalayom, oswaldoruiz, StockSnap, Lesly B. JuarezCall us today at (352) 436-4215 or book an appointment online.
+Images by: Yingpis Kalayom, oswaldoruiz, StockSnap, Lesly B. JuarezCall today or book an appointment online.